-According to Article 376 of the OHADA Company Law, private limited companies are required to appoint at least one auditor if they meet, at the end of the fiscal year, two of following conditions:
+According to Article 376 of the OHADA Company Law, private limited companies are required to appoint at least one auditor if they meet, at the end of the fiscal year, two of the following conditions:

-- the total amount of the balance sheet is greater than CFA 125 million; - the annual turnover is greater than CFA 250 million; or - the number of permanent staff exceeds 50 people.
+- The total amount of the balance sheet is greater than CFA 125 million. - The annual turnover is greater than CFA 250 million. - The number of permanent staff exceeds 50 people.

-A company is not required to appoint an auditor if it has not met two of the conditions set forth above for two years preceding the expiration of the mandate of the auditor.
+The company shall not be required to appoint an auditor if it has not met two of the conditions set out above for two years preceding the expiration of the auditor's mandate.
 For other private limited companies that do not meet these criteria, the appointment of an auditor is optional.
 Nonetheless, such an appointment may be requested in court by one or more members holding at least one-tenth of the share capital.